Interpretable Neural Network Decoupling: Architecture Decoupling

 \subsection{Network Training}

-We expect that the network architecture can be gradually disentangled during training.
-Therefore, the essential problem is how to learn an architecture encoding that fits the data distribution.
-To this end, we propose three loss functions to train the network and to decouple its architecture.
+We expect the network architecture to be gradually decoupled during training, where the essential problem is how to learn an architecture encoding vector that fits the data distribution.
+To this end, we propose three loss functions for network decoupling.

-\textbf{Mutual Information Loss.} When the network architecture is disentangled, different input images have different selected filters as they are related to the specific input.
-In the information theory, mutual information $I(c;\mathbf{z}^l)$ between the result of filter selection $\mathbf{z}^l$ and the attribute of an input image $c$ measures the correlation between architecture encoding and its input image. $I(c;\mathbf{z}^l)=0$ means that the selected filters is not related to the input image, which remains the same for all inputs.
-In contrast, the filter selection depends on the input image when $I(c;\mathbf{z}^l) \neq 0$.
-To this end, we maximize the mutual information between $c$ and $\mathbf{z}^l$ to achieve the architecture decoupling.
-Considering the expanded form of mutual information, we have:

-The mutual information $I(c;\mathbf{z}^l)$ is difficult to be directly maximized, as it is hard to obtain $P(c|\mathbf{z}^l)$.
-Thus, we use $Q(c|\mathbf{z}^l)$ as a variational approximation to $P(c|\mathbf{z}^l)$ \cite{agakov2004algorithm}.
-Here, we parametrize $Q(c|\mathbf{z}^l)$ as a neural network that only contains a fully-connected layer.
-Considering the fact that the KL-divergence is positive, we have:
+\textbf{Mutual Information Loss.} When the network architecture is decoupled, different inputs should select their related sets of filters.
+We adopt mutual information $I(a;\mathbf{z}^l)$ between the result of filter selection $\mathbf{z}^l$ and the attribute of an input image $a$ (\emph{i.e.,} the unique information contained in the input image) to measure the correlation between the architecture encoding vector and its input image. $I(a;\mathbf{z}^l)=0$ means that the result of filter selection is independent to the input image, \emph{i.e.,} all the inputs share the same filter selection.
+In contrast, when $I(a;\mathbf{z}^l) \neq 0$, filter selection depends on the input image.
+Thus, we maximize the mutual information between $a$ and $\mathbf{z}^l$ to achieve architecture decoupling.
+Formally speaking, we have: The mutual information $I(a;\mathbf{z}^l)$ is difficult to directly maximize, as it is hard to obtain $P(a|\mathbf{z}^l)$.
+Thus, we use $Q(a|\mathbf{z}^l)$ as a variational approximation to $P(a|\mathbf{z}^l)$ \cite{agakov2004algorithm}.
+In fact, the KL-divergence is positive, so we have: